igorkulman/coding-journal/content/post/2015-12-21-a-week-with-mcirosoft-band-2.md

 **Initial setup**

 After I installed the Microsoft Health app for iOS on my phone, the pairing was quick without any problems.
 The app installed a firmware updated to the Band 2 while pairing.
 The next day the Microsoft Health app was updated and it updated the firmware in the Band 2 again.
 This time  the firmware update brought two new functions: controlling the music playback and inactivity reminder.
-I do not much care about the music control, I listen only to podcasts and it did not work with the podcast app.
+I do not much care about the music control and I can pause them using the button on my headphones.
 Inactivity reminder is a great feature, reminding you to wake up and take a few steps when sitting idle for a long time.
 I really do not know why this function was not in the Band from the beginning.

 <img src="/images/BandSetup.png" style="max-width:400px" />
 <img src="/images/BandUI2.png" style="max-width:400px" />